michael2012z/BitBible/markdown/JPS/files/1Chr.md

 18. Then the spirit clothed Amasai, who was chief of the captains: Thine are we, David, and on thy side, thou son of Jesse; peace, peace be unto thee, and peace be to thy helpers; for thy G-d helpeth thee.
 Then David received them, and made them captains of the band.

-19. Of Manasseh also there fell away some to David, when he came with the Philistines against Saul to battle, but theyThat is, David and his men. helped them not; for the lords of the Philistines upon advisement sent him away, saying: 'He will fall away to his master Saul to the jeopardy of our heads.'
+19. Of Manasseh also there fell away some to David, when he came with the Philistines against Saul to battle, but they

 20. As he went to Ziklag, there fell to him of Manasseh, Adnah, and Jozabad, and Jediael, and Michael, and Jozabad, and Elihu, and Zillethai, captains of thousands that were of Manasseh.